andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 Simply deferring the execution of the code until the main thread executes may not be the best example of asynchronicity (even though we are running code in a different order than it appears in the source code).

-Most of the time however, we would also have to wait for a concurrent computation to finish before executing the callback (which may be long after the main thread has finished executing).
+Most of the time however, we would also have to wait for a concurrent computation to finish before executing the callback (which may be long after the main thread has finished executing) - and this is pretty much how I have defined asynchronicity earlier.

 ### Blocking promises